- Open entry.

-Applications that meet the entry requirements are processed on a first come-first served basis until the programme has reached its capacity.
+Applications are processed on a first come-first served basis until the programme has reached its capacity.

 Pathways into the programme